 Every day I practice to let go and help my children take more responsibility adjusted to the age they have.

 It is not always easy, and I sometimes struggle not to roll out the red carpet and quickly solve a problem for them.
 It’s a fine balancing act that often challenges me.

 When I stand on the thin line, I have many choices.
 I can pull us both back ashore and sit and wait, wait, wait.
 But I’m just not a “waiting type”.

-It could be from having a focus on “the fear of what might happen” to getting a focus on “the joy when she succeeds”.
+It could be from shifting your focus from “the fear of what might happen” to a focus on “the joy when your child succeeds”.